Volunteering at Music Festivals

 The positions we offer normally involve stewarding in the campsite, wristbanding, assisting festival goers, bar staff, campsite information personnel, decanting roles, and other general duties.

-You are required to complete 16 hours or 2 x 8 hour volunteer shifts (plus any training) as part of your volutneer role.
+You are required to complete 2 x 8 hour shifts or equivalent minimum (plus any training) as part of your volutneer role.
 You are expected to perform your duties to a good standard.
 Hours and volunteer shifts are dependent on the needs of Festaff and the event promoter and will be allocated on arrival to site.
 All individual events have further details on their individual pages.
 Please read carefully.

 Volunteer shift patterns are arranged to allow you to enjoy as much of the festival as possible, where possible, but also reflect the needs of the event.

 Please note: Festaff reserves the right to change your onsite hours/tasks due to the needs of the promoter and Festaff.

 How do I apply to volunteer at an event?

 Apply via the online application on this website.
 We do not take postal applications.

 You may apply for as many as you wish.

 Which festivals can I volunteer at?

 You can browse our list of events under the "Festival Info" tab at the top of the page.